The ‘studio head’ you met this afternoon was some unemployed film dude who in the morning jotted down on his to-do list, ‘get info on LLC.’

 Cute, but I already have lots of practice in what doesn’t get you ahead.

-The funny thing about being exception to the rule is that it’s quite simple to do everything wrong.
+What’s funny about being an exception to the rule is that it’s quite simple to do everything wrong.
 Being an exception merely implies you go against the grain, and not necessarily in some great way.
 But I do get a kick out of being the exception to a few rules, even though I’m not oblivious to convention and how others might perceive me: stunted, a fuckup.

 What I am though, is a jumbled yarn of unrealized potential, and what I am doing is gathering it up to untie knot by knot.